JanHerca/urantiapedia/output/wikijs/en/article/Ken_Glasziou/The_Ridiculous_Passenger_Birds_and_Secondary_Midwayers.md

 If Urantia Book readers read such material in the Bible or the Koran they would likely collapse in raucous laughter.
 So surely these two examples must force us to consider whether the revelators have repeatedly challenged our intellects, virtually begging us to refrain from converting their precious revelation into an infallible icon.

 > Let it be made clear that revelations are not necessarily inspired.
 The cosmology of these revelations is not inspired.
-It is limited by our permission for the co-ordination and sorting of present-day knowledge. (<a href="/en/The_Urantia_Book/101#p4_2">UB 101:4.2</a>)
+It is limited by our permission for the co-ordination and sorting of present-day knowledge. ([UB 101:4.2](/en/The_Urantia_Book/101#p4_2))

 ## External links